 We look forward to announcing the GAMSA winners on May 18 at the Main Street Now Conference in Dallas

 .
 Read on to learn more about each of the semifinalists.

 Boyne City Main Street | Boyne City, Michigan

 Musicians play at Boyne City Main Street's Stroll the Streets event, a night of outdoor entertainment every Friday in the summer.
 Credit: Michigan Barefoot Memories Photography

-Located along Lake Charlevoix in Northern Michigan, Boyne City has harnessed the Main Street approach to bring renewed vitality downtown.
+Located along Lake Charlevoix in Northern Michigan, Boyne City has harnessed the Main Street Approach to bring renewed vitality downtown.
 By activating its waterfront and boosting recreation opportunities, Boyne City has become a tourist destination.
-But it hasn’t forgotten about its year-round residents.
-Several workforce housing initiatives are underway, and a newly constructed pavilion in the core of downtown hosts year-round community events and a farmer’s market.
+But it hasn’t forgotten about its residents.
+Several workforce housing initiatives are underway, and a newly constructed pavilion in the core of downtown hosts year-round community events and a farmers market.
 Since the Main Street program began in 2003, they’ve built up a strong volunteer base, logging 54,150 volunteer hours in a town of just 3,740!

 Destination Congress Heights | Washington, DC

 Congress Heights' Art All Night is a yearly festival that brings the community together for live music, interactive art installations, food, and other dynamic performances.
 Credit: Dionne Baux